Health human resources: Global situation

+The COVID-19 pandemic's persistent effects, shortages, uneven distribution, and skill imbalances are placing a tremendous burden on the world's health workforce.
+Gender inequality not only presents structural obstacles but also persistently influences the lives and prospects of health workers across the globe.
+Coordinated international efforts are needed to solve these problems, with an emphasis on advancing gender equality, resolving skill gaps, and making sure that health professionals everywhere have the resources they need to deliver high-quality treatment.
+The international health community can endeavour to develop a more resilient and equitable health workforce by tackling these issues.

 Regular statistical updates on the global health workforce situation are collated by the WHO's Global Health Observatory.
 However, the evidence base remains fragmented and incomplete, largely related to weaknesses in the underlying human resource information systems (HRIS) within countries.

-In order to learn from best practices in addressing health workforce challenges and strengthening the evidence base, an increasing number of HHR practitioners from around the world are focusing on issues such as HHR advocacy, surveillance and collaborative practice.
+In order to learn from best practices in addressing health workforce challenges and strengthening the evidence base, an increasing number of HHR practitioners from around the world are focusing on issues such as HHR advocacy, equity, surveillance and collaborative practice.
 Some examples of global HRH partnerships include: